Online Candidate Home Page

 In many cases, it ends your campaign before it begins.

 Every cycle, first-time candidates assume there’s some flexibility built into the process.
-A grace period.
-A way to explain that they were close.
-Most election offices don’t operate that way.
+They might assume there’s a grace period or a way to explain that they were close.
+But most election offices don’t operate that way.

-Filing periods are set by statute.
-They open on a specific date and close at a specific time.
-Sometimes that time is 5:00 PM sharp.
-Not 5:01.
+Political filing periods are set by statute.
+They open on a specific date and end on a specific date and time.
+If that time is 5:00 PM, that’s it.
+It’s not 5:01 PM.
 Not “before close of business.”
 If your declaration of candidacy, filing fee, or nominating petition is submitted after the window closes, you are usually not placed on the ballot.

 Candidates can arrive minutes late and be turned away at the local clerk’s counter.
-No argument.
 No appeal.
 Just a closed filing window.

 This may feel harsh, especially if the campaign has already raised money or gathered volunteers.
 But election staff do not have discretion to extend statutory deadlines.
 They’re not evaluating your platform or your seriousness.
 They are checking whether the legal requirements were met.